angular/angular/src/cdk/portal/portal.md

 `TemplatePortalDirective`.

 ##### `ComponentPortal`
 Used to create a portal from a component type.
+When a component is dynamically created using portals, it must be included in the `entryComponents` of its `NgModule`.

 Usage:
 ```ts